-Despite the existence of parent coordinators in schools for the last 10 years, lack of communication between schools and parents is an oft-heard complaint.
-Controversy about the role of parent coordinators arose in 2010-2011 when it appeared that central administrators at the Department of Education (DOE) were asking parent coordinators to rally parental support for a policy change that the administration was seeking in the state Legislature.
+Despite the existence of parent coordinators in schools for the last eight years, lack of communication between schools and parents is an oft-heard complaint.
+Controversy about the role of parent coordinators arose in 2010-2011 when it appeared that central administrators at the Department of Education (DOE) were asking parent coordinators to rally parental support for a policy change that the Bloomberg Administration was seeking in the state Legislature.

 In the first year of the program, about 1,270 positions were budgeted at an annual salary of \$34,000 plus fringe benefits for a total cost of almost \$50 million.
-For the 2012-2013 school year, \$65 million was allocated to schools for parent coordinators, enough to fund 1,544 positions at a citywide average salary of \$41,512.
-We estimate that pension, health, and other fringe benefits added another \$26 million to spending on the coordinators, bringing the total cost to \$91 million.
+For the 2014-2015 school year, \$66 million is allocated to schools for parent coordinators, enough to fund 1,579 positions at a citywide average salary of \$41,512.
+Including fringe benefits, the total cost is \$95 million.
 In recent years budget constraints have led the DOE to drop funding for the parent coordinators at some schools.
-The 2013 budget allowed the department to once again mandate coordinators for all schools.
+This year's budget allowed the department to once again mandate coordinators for all schools.

 PROPONENTS MIGHT ARGUE that the lack of specific responsibilities with measurable outcomes for parent coordinators raises questions about their efficacy.
-Proponents can also suggest that because these positions are not integral to operating a school, limited school resources are better used for direct services to students.
+Proponents could also suggest that because these positions are not integral to operating a school, limited school resources are better used for direct services to students.
 Also, schools in which parent involvement is already strong do not need an additional full-time, paid position to encourage participation of parents.
-They could argue that parental involvement is supported through other means, including parent/teacher associations, school leadership teams, 32 community education councils, and district family advocates under the Office of Family Information and Action.
+They could argue that parental involvement is supported through other means, including parent/teacher associations, school leadership teams, community education councils, and district family advocates.
 Finally, proponents might argue that by delegating the important function of parental engagement to a single, modestly paid staff member has let principals "off the hook" and given interaction with parents lower priority.

 OPPONENTS MIGHT ARGUE that research indicates there is a positive relationship between parental involvement and academic outcomes and that having a full-time parent coordinator in every school helps to strengthen the parents' role.
 Opponents may also argue that eliminating the position in all schools is unnecessary and a better approach would be to require Title I schools to maintain parent coordinators, since they are already required to spend 1 percent of their federal Title I allocation on parent involvement.
-Finally, opponents might argue that the entire thrust of the Children First reforms was to give principals and other school administrators a huge increase in responsibility so that having an additional staff person dedicated to parental communication and engagement can make sure parents' needs continue to receive attention.
+Finally, opponents might argue that having an additional staff person dedicated to parental communication and engagement can make sure parents' needs continue to receive attention.